nekomimimi/check_ios_required_reason_api_for_privacy_manifest/README.md

 ## How to use
 This Bash script searches for required reason APIs within your app's binary file.
 ### Step 1: Prepare Your App's Binary File
-First, ensure your app's binary file is included within an IPA file.
-An IPA file can get an archive of your application created through the archiving process in Xcode.
+First, make sure your app's binary file is included within an IPA file.
+You can create an IPA file from an archive of your application created through the archiving process in Xcode.

 ## Step 2: Execute the Script
 Open your terminal and execute the following commands to download and run the script: